afcarl/csxdata/Readme.md

-#Dataframes for holding and interacting with data.
+#Dataframes for holding and interacting with data

 Mainly used to interface with neural networking libraries and Scikit-learn.

 Four dataframes are currently available in the *frames* module.
-Besides dataframes, several wrappers exist to read, preprocess and inspect.
+Besides dataframes, several wrappers exist to read, preprocess and inspect data.

 ##Frames
 At instantiation time, there is a lot of implicit guesswork going on about